LecoNeko/RuanbaiBot/README.md

-# ruanbaibot
+# ruanbaibot on coding
  a test bot send setu and etc.